project snapshot

 Limited cross-platform reuse

-Components required significant rework to support both web and Android applications.
+Components required significant rework across web and Android.

 Strategic Approach